mutableJS/core/README.md

 ## Feedback

-If you have any feedback, please reach out to us.
+Any feedback?
+Join our [Discord server](https://discord.gg/gNdgy8uS3R) and reach out to us.\
 We are open to suggestions, ideas and collaboration.